WiiLink24/web/src/content/services/forecast.md

 ### Check the local and international forecasts on your Wii.

-<p style="color:white;">The Forecast Channel works with WiiLink, and you can view the forecasts for several hundreds
+The Forecast Channel works with WiiLink, and you can view the forecasts for several hundreds
       of cities.
 You can also view your local forecast on the Wii Menu.
-We use <a href="https://accuweather.com/">AccuWeather</a> as the weather source, unlike <a href="https://global.weathernews.com">Weathernews</a> that Nintendo used.</p>
+We use <a href="https://accuweather.com/">AccuWeather</a> as the weather source, unlike <a href="https://global.weathernews.com">Weathernews</a> that Nintendo used.

-<p style="color:white;">Some games have compatibility with the Forecast Channel.
+Some games have compatibility with the Forecast Channel.
 To see
-          the status of which ones are working with WiiLink, <a href="/services/forecast-stats">click here.</a></p>
+          the status of which ones are working with WiiLink, <a href="/services/forecast-stats">click here.</a>
 <hr>
 <h4><i class="fab fa-youtube" aria-hidden="true"></i> Watch Video</h4>